mbprado/macfw/COMPATIBILITY.md

 # Compatibility matrix

-This file records hardware-tested macOS compatibility for the macfw M-Audio FireWire 410 driver.
+This file records hardware-tested macOS compatibility for the macfw M-Audio FireWire 410 and Firewire 1814 drivers.

 Only configurations that have actually been tested on real hardware are marked validated.
 Versions that appear likely to work based on neighboring macOS releases are still listed as untested until verified.